StatPhysBio/covid-bcr/README.md

 ### Differential sequence features

-Use `scripts/abstar_stats.py` to obtain statistics of gene usage, HCDR3 length, and insertion and deletion profiles of nonsingletons and progenitors in productive lineages with at least three unique sequences across all timepoints.
+Use `scripts/abstar_stats.py` to obtain statistics of gene usage, HCDR3 length, and insertion and deletion profiles of nonsingletons and progenitors in productive lineages.

 ```bash
 python abstar_stats.py --infile PATH/TO/LINEAGES.json --outfile PATH/TO/SAVE/STATISTICS.json